pryv/dev-site/source/faq-api.md

 Once you have obtained an access token to a user's account, for example for a doctor to access particular streams of his patients' data, we advise you to store it in a dedicated stream.

-You can create a dedicated public stream in which you (or any third party, e.g. other apps, doctors, that has been granted access to data) will store access tokens to other accounts.
-Third parties will have a “create-only” access level to this stream and will add events corresponding to access tokens.

-This method allows you to use the audit capabilities of Pryv.io and to audit API calls that were made on this stream.
+You can find an example [here](/guides/data-modelling/#consent-aggregation) of how to do a consent aggregation with Pryv.io and store access tokens to user accounts.

 ### How can I request access to someone's data?